codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 ## Pipeline concepts

-The aim of Codefresh pipelines is to have re-usable sequences of steps that can be used for different applications (or micro-services) via the use of Git triggers.
+The aim of Codefresh pipelines is to have reusable sequences of steps that can be used for different applications (or microservices) via the use of Git triggers.

 The main concepts are shown below: